Gonzaga Law Curriculum

 - Legal Research & Writing II

 In the first two Legal Research and Writing courses, you will learn to communicate with lawyerly precision and clarity while simultaneously honing your analytical and research skills.
-You will stay in the same section of LRW in both the fall and spring terms.

 For your 1L year, you will be automatically registered for your courses by the Registrar’s Office, and notified by email when registration has been completed.
 Sections are assigned randomly.

 After the first two terms, you will choose from a wide variety of classes that emphasize practical skills, theory, or a combination of both.

 You will register for your own courses via Zagweb beginning with the summer (optional) or fall following your 1L year.